MikeNzmbh/Central-Books/README.md

 ## Overview

-Central Books (CERN Books) is a modern accounting platform built for small businesses, freelancers, and agencies.
-Unlike traditional bookkeeping software that simply records transactions, Central Books features an **AI Companion** that proactively monitors your financial health, surfaces issues, and guides you through month-end close.
+Clover Books (Clover Books) is a modern accounting platform built for small businesses, freelancers, and agencies.
+Unlike traditional bookkeeping software that simply records transactions, Clover Books features an **AI Companion** that proactively monitors your financial health, surfaces issues, and guides you through month-end close.

 The system combines **deterministic accounting rules** with **AI-powered insights** from DeepSeek and OpenAI.
 The AI never auto-posts transactions or moves money—it analyzes, suggests, and explains, while you remain in control.
 This "human-in-the-loop" design ensures accuracy and compliance while dramatically reducing the cognitive load of managing business finances.

-Central Books is designed to be the **"control tower"** for your books: one dashboard that shows you what needs attention, what's working, and what to do next.
+Clover Books is designed to be the **"control tower"** for your books: one dashboard that shows you what needs attention, what's working, and what to do next.

 ---